chronictectonic/pylith/examples/2d/box/README.md

 1. Change the mesh to the tri mesh.

-  a.
-Change the setting in the pylithapp.cfg file.
+  * Change the setting in the pylithapp.cfg file.
-  b.
-Override the current setting using the command line.
+  * Override the current setting using the command line.

 2. Reduce the shear modulus while keeping the bulk modulus the same.